nlqm/nlqm-intern-repo/3. Learn git/git_understanding.md

 📌 What did you learn?
 Always review the conflicts and solve them with care and attention.
 It would be better if I can review it with others such as my team mates or supervisor.
 Handling everything with care could help reducing possible serious problems in the future.

+Branching & Team Collaboration #49
+📌 Why is pushing directly to main problematic?
+As working in a team, ensuring the code base is safe as a backup is extremely important.
+If pushing all changes to main branch, it is difficult to trace back the safe code base to restart when we needed.
+By keeping main branch safe, the team could go back the safe backup anytime which is time saving and efficient.

+📌 How do branches help with reviewing code?
+Creating different branch for each member could help all members of the team quickly know the process of the member by reviewing commit history of that member's branch.
+Reviewing merge conflicts when member creating pull requests allows supervisor or other members rapidly review the changes between the current and the new branch.
+Conflicts revolving process is also the method to review code with the code base.

+📌 What happens if two people edit the same file on different branches?
+If people edit the same file on different branch, it could help reducing file overwrite and clashing comparing to 2 people pushing changes within the same file on the same branch.